Mass Emergency Notification Systems

 According to a report by the Business Continuity Institute, more than 50 percent of large organizations use emergency management software to reach their employees during crisis times.

-Emergency notification systems are necessary for schools, technology-focused industries, healthcare facilities, shipping and logistics companies, financial institutions, businesses, and other organizations that require a unified communication platform.
+Emergency notification systems are necessary for Illinois schools, technology-focused industries, healthcare facilities, shipping and logistics companies, financial institutions, businesses, and other organizations that require a unified communication platform.
 These commercial mass notification systems must be flexible and offer various messaging options to meet the needs of each institution.

 Business applications for emergency notification and messaging systems

 Commercial mass emergency notification systems go beyond handling emergencies.
-Your business’s day-to-day operations can tremendously benefit from a unified communication system.
+Your Chicago area business’s day-to-day operations can tremendously benefit from a unified communication system.
 Organizations can send out secure notifications and efficiently manage operations.
 Processes like scheduling shifts and managing field techs are streamlined across channels.
 A commercial mass emergency notification system is a tool for immediate action in the case of an emergency situation.
 By providing a means for rapid information exposure, businesses can ensure that no employee is left out.
 Notifications can include but are not limited to:

 - IT Outages

 - Security Threats